Happytreat/MeloSpace/content/notes/overviewmit6824/index.md

     - Intuition: Usually we have multiple replicas of the same data, how can we talk about consistency between these replicas?

+### Labs
+The labs will be written in Go.
+Previous iterations used C++.
+Golang avoids the various problems that come with C++ such as handling memory, keeping manual track of when the last thread has completed before freeing the memory etc.

+(Still considering whether to work on the labs - might try a few first)

 ---

 ### Useful links for the course